richardokonicha/climadata/README.md

-# ClimaData iOT sensor
+# ClimaDataBox iOT sensor
-ClimaData is an Air Quality sensor build for Climate Challenge Hackathon of The Goethe Institut.
+ClimaDataBox is an Air Quality sensor build for Climate Challenge Hackathon of The Goethe Institut.
 A DHT22 sensor connected on ESP-8266 board feeds temperature and humidity readings, as an MQ-135 gas sensor reads air quality status.
 ESP-8266 uploads data to ThingSpeak.
 A web platform visualize data for analysis and information.
 # Links